 DH is diabetic, and periodically has a ‘carb free’ day to see what his blood sugar levels do in the absence of any consumed carbohydrate.
 He can use this information to manage his insulin and sugar levels the rest of the time.
 Making carb-free lunches and dinners is mostly fine – lots of protein and veggies and you’re done!
 However, breakfast, which is usually heavy on baked goods or cereals, is more of a challenge.

-Carb free breakfasts are a bit of a challenge, but given that it will oh-so-shortly be Pesach, it was the perfect opportunity to try out these delicious cheese and onion omelette muffin bites ahead of the festival.
+I’m always up for a challenge in the kitchen.
+Given that it will oh-so-shortly be Pesach, carb-free-day was the perfect opportunity to try out these delicious cheese and onion omelette muffin bites ahead of the festival.
 These tasty eggy morsels are high in protein and conveniently devoid of carbohydrates.
 They were really easy to make, even in my bleary eyed early morning state.
 A few minutes of prep then pop them into the oven while you drink tea and turn semi-human again.

-DH managed to eat a huge pile of these, so I think he liked them – I made 12, and Kipper and I had one each while DH ate the rest!
+DH managed to eat a huge pile of these, so I think he liked them!
+I made 12, and my daughter Kipper and I had one each while DH ate the rest.
 In fairness, Kipper and I also had fruit and pancakes.
-Come Pesach I expect I’ll have to make a double batch 🙂
+Come Pesach I expect I’ll have to make a double batch to keep everyone happy.